Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 > ## Deleting Is Forever
 >
-> The Unix shell doesn't have a trash bin that we can recover deleted
+> Shells don't have a trash bin that we can recover deleted
-> files from (though most graphical interfaces to Unix do).
+> files from (though most graphical interfaces to Unix do - but interestingly,
+> the one on HOPPER does not.
+But if you try to delete a file in HOPPER's GUI, it will
+> ask you if you are sure).
 Instead,
 > when we delete files, they are unlinked from the file system so that
 > their storage space on disk can be recycled.
 Tools for finding and
 > recovering deleted files do exist, but there's no guarantee they'll
-> work in any particular situation, since the computer may recycle the
+> work in any particular situation, since the computer may reuse the
 > file's disk space right away.
 {: .callout}